ianmsgit/azure-docs/articles/azure-large-instances/what-is-azure-large-instances.md

 You may need root access and control over the operating system (OS).
 To meet this need, Azure offers Azure Large Instances (ALI) for several high-value, mission-critical applications.

-Azure Large Instances is comprised of dedicated large instances (compute instances).
+Azure Large Instances (ALI) is comprised of dedicated large instances (compute instances).
 It features:

 * High-performance storage appropriate to the application (Fiber Channel).
 Storage can also be shared across ALI to enable features like scale-out clusters or high availability pairs with failed-node-fencing capability.